 No new data centres should be built unless they:

-- Shift from burning fossil fuel to power the data centre, either on or off-site
+- Shift from burning fossil fuels to power the data centre, either on or off-site;

 - Invest in renewable energy generation;